6.1 General context

 One of the main challenges for education in Flanders is to reduce the social gap in educational outcomes.
 Several studies, e.g. the Programme for International Student Assessment (PISA) and Trends in International Mathematics and Science Study (TIMSS) show that in Flanders socioeconomic status has a large impact on school performance.
-Unlike other regions, Flanders does not succeed in reducing this gap; also in the most recent PISA study (2018, summary in Dutch).
+Unlike other regions, Flanders does not succeed in reducing this gap; as seen in the most recent PISA study of 2018.
 Flanders combines a high average performance with large social differences compared to other European countries.
-And PISA 2018 shows that differences are even growing.
-While the proportion of top performers remains relatively high, the proportion of pupils who do not reach the basic level for reading, science and / or mathematics increases (e.g. reading: PISA 2009: 13%, PISA 2018: 19%).
+PISA 2018 shows that differences are even growing.
+While the proportion of top performers remains relatively high, the proportion of pupils who do not reach the basic level for reading, science and/or mathematics increases (e.g. reading: PISA 2009: 13%, PISA 2018: 19%).

 For more information see also: